ARTHRITIS OR JOINT PAIN

 1. Elevated calcium level.
-A hair tissue calcium level above about 70 mg% may indicate the deposition of calcium or other minerals in the joints.
+A hair tissue calcium level above about 70 mg% may indicate the deposition of calcium in the joints.
 This is associated with a phenomenon called biounvailable calcium.
 This is sometimes also called metastatic calcium.
 These deposits are hard and irritating to the joints.
 See the Calcium article for more information about this cause for arthritis.

 2. Copper imbalance.
 Copper is an anti-inflammatory nutrient that often is associated with arthritic changes when it is out of balance.
 This is a very common finding today.
 See the Copper Toxicity Syndrome for more information.

 3. An elevated sodium/potassium ratio.
 A hair sodium/potassium ratio that is above 5 often indicates excessive inflammatory hormones or some other cause of inflammation.
 It may also indicate acute stress, which may cause arthritic changes as well.

 4. Low adrenal and/or thyroid activity.
 Low levels of sodium and potassium in relation to the calcium and magnesium levels in the hair is a pattern called slow oxidation.
 One can read more about this pattern, which is extremely important for arthritis.
 It is associated with copper toxicity, reduced adrenal hormone secretion at times, thyroid difficulties and other imbalances that often cause joint pain and arthritis.

 6. Excessive tissue breakdown.
 A ratio of sodium to potassium less than about 2:1 or a phosphorus level less than 13 mg% are associated with excessive protein catabolism or breakdown of body tissues.
 This can affect any tissue or organ, but often affects some joints, particularly weight-bearing ones.